Beyond human-centred design, to?

 - What do you have the power to do something about?
 The different choices you can make?

 - What can you learn from ancient wisdom traditions?
+How can we bring both our ancestors and future generations into how we design?

 - What can you contribute to the health of the planet? (this might be actions, energy, healing etc)